dirigeants/klasa/guides/Included Pieces/IncludedCommands.md

 ## Admin / enable

-Temporarly global enable any piece except for extendables. (reverts to the in file settings upon reboot.)
+Temporarily global enable any piece except for extendables. (reverts to the in file settings upon reboot.)

 **Source:**